José Maurício Nunes Garcia: Infancy and youth

 An aunt, whose name is not known, lived with the family.
-After Apolinário's death in 1773, they both raised the small boy, and, when his precocious musical talent was detected, they succeeded to contract, not without sacrifice, Salvador José de Almeida e Faria to teach him music.

-Faria had been educated in the musical style of the province of Minas Gerais in the 18th century, and there he made his career; this explains why this style is present in Nunes Garcia's early compositions.
+After Apolinário's death in 1773, she and Victória raised Nunes Garcia and, when his precocious musical talent was detected, succeeded to contract, not without sacrifice, Salvador José de Almeida e Faria to teach him music.
+Faria had been educated in the musical style of Minas Gerais in the 18th century, and made his career there.
+This style is present in Nunes Garcia's early compositions.

-To complete his musical education, he probably joined the See's boys choir, as a soprano.
-The choir's components were students of the Seminário de São Joaquim, today Pedro II school, where they learned to read music, Greek and Latin.

-According to Manuel de Araújo Porto Alegre, one of his early biographers, the young boy had "a beautiful voice and a sharp musical memory"; "reproduced everything he heard", and "created his own melodies and played the harpsichord and the guitar without ever have learned to".
+To complete his musical education, he probably joined the cathedral's boys choir as a soprano.
+The choir's members were students of the Seminário de São Joaquim, now the Pedro II School, where they learned to read music, Greek and Latin.
+According to Manuel de Araújo Porto Alegre, one of Nunes Garcia's early biographers, the young boy had "a beautiful voice and a sharp musical memory", "reproduced everything he heard", and "created his own melodies and played the harpsichord and the guitar without ever have learned to".